 Key Takeaways

-- Polar bears are not native to Iceland, but have been sporadically sighted due to climate change and drifting ice.
+- Polar bears are not native to Iceland but have been sporadically sighted due to climate change and drifting ice.

 - International cooperation is essential for the conservation of polar bears, with sustainable tourism practices playing an important role in their preservation.

-- Iceland also has a diverse range of wildlife including puffins, gyrfalcons, Arctic foxes and whales, Some species populations have decreased significantly due to environmental impacts.
+- Iceland also has a diverse range of wildlife, including puffins, gyrfalcons, Arctic foxes, and whales; some species populations have decreased significantly due to environmental impacts.

 The Polar Bear Situation in Iceland

-For comprehending the presence of polar bears in Iceland, we must first establish that these creatures are not native to this country.
+To comprehend the presence of polar bears in Iceland, we must first establish that these creatures are not native to this country.
 In fact, the island’s environment isn’t suitable for these maritime mammals.
 The absence of year-round Arctic sea ice and the limited diversity of prey in Iceland’s marine ecosystem make it inhospitable for polar bears.

 Yet, sightings of polar bears in Iceland do occur, but only under certain environmental circumstances.
-Occasionally, a couple of these majestic beasts might be spotted in the country, but such occurrences are rare.
+Occasionally, some of these majestic beasts might be spotted in the country, but such occurrences are rare.
 There is no permanent population of polar bears in Iceland, and these sightings often raise questions about climate change and its impact on the natural habitats of these Arctic dwellers.

 Given the unsuitability of the environment, one might wonder why polar bears are sighted in Iceland.
 The answer lies in a combination of factors, predominantly related to climate change and drifting ice.
 These forces sometimes compel polar bears to travel vast distances, occasionally leading them to Iceland.
 However, the sporadic nature of these visits and the hardships faced by polar bears in Iceland make it unlikely for a permanent population to thrive here.